sdsc/user-docs/gordon/gordon_compiling.md

     module purge
     module load gnu openmpi

 For AVX support, compile with -mavx.
-Note that AVX support is only available in version 4.6 or later, so it is necessary to explicitly load the gnu/4.6.1 module until such time that it becomes the default.

 For more information on the GNU compilers: man [gfortran | gcc | g++]

         | Serial   | MPI    | OpenMP         | MPI+OpenMP